Yūga Yamato: Biography

 Yūga Yamato began her career in Takarazuka in 1995.
 She was one of the young stars that were promoted by the company in 1999 (along with Sumire Haruno, the former top star for Flower Troupe and Hikaru Asami, the former top star for Snow Troupe).
-Before she was promoted to top star, she was considered as one of top-stars-in-waiting along with Kei Takashiro, the former top star for Cosmos Troupe, Kei Aran, the current top star for Star Troupe, Jun Sena, the current top star for Moon Troupe, and Natsuki Mizu, the current top star of Snow Troupe.
+Before she was promoted to top star, she was considered as one of top-stars-in-waiting along with Kei Takashiro (the former Cosmos Troupe top star), Kei Aran (the former Star Troupe top star), Jun Sena (the former Moon Troupe top star), and Natsuki Mizu (the former Snow Troupe top star).

 Even when she was in her underclassman years, she was already in some roles that were quite inside the nuclear cast of the regular cast production.
 Along with Yūhi Ōzora and Hiromu Kiriya, they were the major trio for the young batch in Moon Troupe.
 When the trio were still underclassmen, they were always cast in the title roles for the new actor production alternatively.

-When Jun Shibuki became the top star for Moon Troupe, she became the second man for Shibuki.
+When Jun Shibuki became the top star for Moon Troupe, she became the second man (nibante) for Shibuki.
 In 2003, she was transferred to Cosmos Troupe, rejoining Natsuki Mizu, former troupe mate from Moon Troupe.
-It seemed that she had been downgraded when she is in the role of Rolan Sabatier (considered a role for a third-tier actor) in Lightning in the Daytime.
-But it was proven wrong when she was in the role of Barak in Calaf & Turandot in the Hakataza Theater performance (replacing Mizu who had a Bow Hall performance at the same time).
+It seemed that she had been downgraded for the role of Rolan Sabatier (considered a role for a third-tier actor) in Lightning in the Daytime.
+But it was proven wrong when she took on the role of Barak in Calaf & Turandot in the Hakataza Theater performance (replacing Natsuki Mizu who had a Bow Hall performance at the same time).
 In the same year, she went on stage with Kei Aran of Star Troupe for Singin' in the Rain.

-Same as Mizu, she had a special appearance in 2004 for the Star Troupe in A Love Story in 1914 and Ch'Ang-an: Full of Swirling Flowers (replacing Kei Aran in the Hakataza Theater performance).
-Also she got her solo lead performance The Last Party: S.Fitzgerald’s Last Day at Bow Hall.
+Same as Natsuki Mizu, she had a special appearance in 2004 for the Star Troupe in A Love Story in 1914 and Ch'Ang-an: Full of Swirling Flowers (replacing Kei Aran in the Hakataza Theater performance).
+Also, got her solo lead performance The Last Party: S.Fitzgerald’s Last Day at Bow Hall.

-In 2005, with the sudden troupe transfer for Mizu, she became the solo second man for Yōka Wao.
-With the resignment of Wao and her successor Kei Takashiro, she became the fourth top star for the youngest troupe of the company, and the youngest of the five.
+In 2005, with the sudden troupe transfer for Natsuki Mizu, she became the solo second man for Yōka Wao.
+With the resignment of Yōka Wao and her successor Kei Takashiro, she became the fourth Cosmos top star (the youngest troupe in the company), and the youngest of the five.

 In 2013, she starred in the Sera Myu revival as Tuxedo Mask, and made her TV drama debut in the series Higanjima.